 but always 12 deg angle), Double Slips and accessories is widely available in

 HO: Code 100, Code 83 (US sleeper spacing) and Code 75

 Ask for details in other scales!

-Roco uses Code 83 rail for their HO range (no N scale, see Fleischmann), three different versions available:
+Roco uses Code 83 rail for their HO range (no N scale, see Fleischmann), two different versions are available:

 Fleischmann 'Profi Track' is a pre-ballasted track for both HO and N scale, but with lesser height.
-A bit course look of the ballast, code 100 (HO), Code 80 in N scale.
+The ballast base has a courser look compared to RocoLine.
+Code 100 in HO and Code 80 in N scale.
 Easy to use, rigid connections, Standard and Curved points, Double Slips and 4 radii Set Tracks and Flexible version available.